Table of Contents

 What does a dog's poop look like with parvo?

-If your dog is suffering from parvo, he will experience vomiting and diarrhea.
+If your dog suffers from parvo, he will experience vomiting and diarrhea.

 Their vomit can be clear, yellow, or brown, and their diarrhea will most likely contain blood and light yellow or mustard color.